Authorization (Polizy)

 Tuple storage

-With authzStore: local, tuples are stored as JSON files:
+Tuples are stored as HMAC-signed JSON files:

 data/permissions/

-{uuid}.json → { id, subject, relation, object }
+{uuid}.json → { id, subject, relation, object, sig }

 Using createDuneAuthSystem directly